dead-end/sec_handover/README.md

 ## Description

 sec_handover is a program that tries to handover a password to a program in a secure way.
+This is best explained with an example.

 ## Example

-Assume you have the shell script `/tmp/example.sh`, that requires a password and is called with two parameters `arg1` and `arg2`.
+Assume you have the shell script `/tmp/example.sh`, that requires a password and you do not what the store the password unencrypted in the filesystem.
 The password can be read from stdin like the following example:

 ```shell
 #!/bin/bash